ouspg/CompSec/README.md

  * Find course's Moodle page from University's [Moodle](https://moodle.oulu.fi/course/search.php?search=computer+security)

- * Find a link whereof you can receive and create a private repository containing all the return folders.
+ * Find a link whereof you can receive and create a private repository containing all the return template folders.
+You are expected to answer for given templates and store your actual work in this repository.

  * Create GitHub account, if you don't have one already, and create this private repository from the link.

- * You can see deadlines above.
+ * You can see deadlines below.
 They are same in the Moodle.
 There might be exceptions for ChipWhisperer.

  * Complete as many tasks as you wish and update your repository accordingly.
 Check the grading table found in each labs instructions on what you have to complete in order to earn the grade of your choosing